Ali-404/TWITTER_CLONE_BACKEND/README.md

 ## Overview

 This is the backend for a simple Twitter clone application that supports user authentication and tweet management.
-The backend is built using Node.js and Express.js and connects to a MongoDB database.
+The backend is built using Node.js and Express.js and connects to a Mysql database.

 ## Features